s-shrmaa/Bakery-App/README.md

 This app is build using frontend technologies like HTML and CSS

-Resposive website for all screen resolutions
+Responsive website for all screen resolutions